utkarsh-deployes/Chunar-Pottery-ECommerce/README.md

-# Potter.com - E-commerce Platform for Pottery Products
+# Chunar Pottery - E-commerce

+The Chunar Pottery E-Commerce App is a dedicated platform for selling premium handcrafted pottery and artisanal products from the historic town of Chunar, Uttar Pradesh—renowned for its centuries-old pottery tradition.
+This app serves as a bridge between skilled artisans and global buyers, offering authentic, high-quality handmade ceramics and handicrafts while preserving and revitalizing Chunar’s cultural heritage.

-Potter.com is a full-fledged **e-commerce platform** built using the **MERN stack**.
+It is a full-fledged **e-commerce platform** built using the **MERN stack**.
 It provides a secure and seamless shopping experience for pottery enthusiasts, allowing them to browse, purchase, and manage pottery products effortlessly.
 The platform integrates a **secure payment gateway**, ensuring safe transactions.

 ## Features
 - **User Authentication**: Secure login and registration system using JWT/OAuth.